-Go is an open source programming language developed by a team at Google.
+Go is an open-source programming language developed by a team at Google.
 It provides easy to build simple, reliable, and efficient software.
 This language is designed for writing servers, that’s why it is using widely these days.
-At the update time of this tutorial Go 1.8 is the latest version available.
+At the update time of this tutorial Go 1.19 is the latest version available.

-This tutorial will help you to install Go 1.8 on your Debian 8 and Debian 7 systems.
+This tutorial will help you to install Go 1.19 on your Debian 11, Debian 10, Debian 9, and Debian 8 Linux systems.

 Now extract the downloaded archive and install it to the desired location on the system.
 For this tutorial, I am installing it under /usr/local directory.
 You can also put this under the home directory (for shared hosting) or other location.